 Medicinal – here, cannabis is used to treat illnesses such as pain and inflammation, controlling epileptic seizures and possibly even mental illness and addictions.

 Recreational – here, cannabis is smoked or made into a concentrate, which involves refining cannabis into a more potent product, infused products, and edibles.
 Edibles are the fastest-growing part of the market and incorporate mints, gummies, candy, ice-cream, and cookies.
 Infused products include alcohol, ointments, and vaporisers.
+With many of the legal regions allowing consumers to home grow, many people have even turned to growing their own cannabis indoors by using specialised LED lighting and other indoor hydroponic equipment.
+This greatly boosts the ancillary cannabis. companies.

 The cannabis industry has been inhibited by regulatory restrictions for most of recent history, but the legal market has emerged rapidly as more governments legalise medical and adult use.